drinkcoffee/drinkcoffee.github.io/experience.md

 My departure from Oracle after less than five months was driven by a clash of leadership style.
 My preference for a collaborative approach did not match the expecations for a confrontational, adversarial approach.

+# Many other projects
+When I get around to it, I will write up some of my earlier employment history.